-What Are Current Liabilities, And How Do They Affect Arista Networks's
+What Are Current Liabilities, And How Do They Affect Arista Networks's ROCE?

-    ROCE?

-    Arista Networks has total liabilities of US$607m and total assets of

-    US$3.1b.
-As a result, its current liabilities are equal to approximately

-    20% of its total assets.
-This is quite a low level of current

-    liabilities which would not greatly boost the already high ROCE.
+Arista Networks has total assets of US$3.6b and current liabilities of US$548m.
+As a result, its current liabilities are equal to approximately 15% of its total assets.
+The fairly low level of current liabilities won't have much impact on the already great ROCE.

 The Bottom Line On Arista Networks's ROCE

 , Arista Networks looks strong on this analysis, but there are plenty of other companies that could be a good opportunity .
 Here is a free list of companies growing earnings rapidly.

 For those who like to find winning investments this free list of growing companies with recent insider purchasing, could be just the ticket.